MicrosoftDocs/WSL/WSL/wsl2-install.md

 ## Set a distro to be backed by WSL 2 using the command line

+If you do not have a Linux distro installed, please refer to the [Install on Windows 10](./install-win10.md#install-your-linux-distribution-of-choice) docs page for instructions on installing one.

 In PowerShell run:

 `wsl --set-version <Distro> 2`